-I never belonged to a cult but was a product of the 60's counter culture and as such was a hedonistic, narcissistic, existentialist overly impressed by my grasp and understanding of the meaninglessness of life.
+I never belonged to a cult, but was a product of the 60's counter culture, and as such was a hedonistic, narcissistic, existentialist overly impressed by my grasp and understanding of the meaninglessness of life.
 Sartre, Camus were to me the gods of knowledge.
-Drifting through an existential haze of self-centeredness, proclaiming make love not war, and believing that I had a corner on truth only to find that it led to a void of emptiness.
+I was drifting through an existential haze of self-centeredness, proclaiming make love not war, and believing that I had a corner on truth only to find that it led to a void of emptiness.
 It was as Sartre said, "nothingness."
 I drifted through this drugged and hedonistic haze until I was 43 years old.
-I had been through an eight-year marriage, two adulterous affairs, and other sorted things, too many to mention.
+I had been through an eight year marriage, two adulterous affairs and other sorted things, too many to mention.
 I had recently remarried and moved from Connecticut to Florida with my new wife.
-My wife's birthday was nearing, and I had remembered her saying that once that she would like to have a Bible.
+My wife's birthday was nearing and I had remembered her saying once that she would like to have a Bible.
 As a procrastinator I had put off buying her a gift.
-Confronted with her birthday, the next day I had gone to a bookstore and purchased her a leather bound, monogrammed Bible.
-She was surprised that I had remembered her wanting a Bible and was pleased with the gift.
-The Bible was then placed on her nightstand next to our bed--and there it stayed.
+Confronted with her birthday the next day I had gone to a book store and purchased her a leather bound, monogrammed Bible.
+She was surprised that I had remembered her wanting a bible, and was pleased with the gift.
+The Bible then placed it on her night stand next to our bed - and there it stayed.

 In His Yoke,